Embracing asynchronous work: the future of productivity

 Can async work handle urgent situations?

 Yes, but urgency gets redefined.
 True emergencies (server down, security breach) still get immediate attention through designated channels.
-But most “urgent” requests aren’t actually urgent – they’re just habits from synchronous culture.
+But most “urgent” requests are not actually urgent - they are just habits from synchronous culture.
 Async teams establish clear escalation protocols for genuine emergencies while protecting focus time for everything else.

 How do you maintain team culture asynchronously?